NAMES Project AIDS Memorial Quilt: Quilt tours and exhibits

 In June 2004, The Quilt featured over 8,000 new panels created since the 1996 exhibit.
 The display took place on The Ellipse in Washington, in observance of National HIV Testing Day.

 For the AIDS Memorial Quilt's 25th anniversary in July 2012, comprising over 48,000 panels honoring 94,000 lives lost to AIDS, it returned to the National Mall and 50 sites around D.C. during the XIX International AIDS Conference.
 Due to its size, organizers rotated 1,500 panels daily at the Smithsonian Folklife Festival.
 This event marked the quilt's last full exhibition since 1996.

 As of 2020, the AIDS Memorial Quilt is available online, featuring 50,000 panels with nearly 110,000 names sewn into them.
 The collection is searchable by block number or name, allowing users to read the stories stitched into each panel.
 A guide is provided for navigating the collection if required.

 In June 2022, the National AIDS Memorial commemorated the 35th anniversary of the AIDS Memorial Quilt with a significant outdoor display in Golden Gate Park's Robin Williams Meadow.
 The exhibition showcased 3,000 panels, offering a poignant tribute to lives affected by AIDS.

+In 2024, panels from the AIDS Memorial Quilt were displayed at the White House for the first time; this was an event led by President Joe Biden and First Lady Jill Biden.